 The mirror base (made of plastic) was no longer straight.
 It had become curved, (the middle higher than the edges) so that the mirror glass could not sit flat in the base.
 It would be impossible to bond the mirrors unless a fix could be found..

-The curvature of the mirror base becomes obvious when viewed from an angle.
+In the photograph below, the curvature of the mirror base becomes obvious when viewed from an angle.

-Once the plastic has reformed, I continued to keep the pressure constant while I forced cooled the plastic with water.
-Repeat the process if necessary.
+Once the plastic has reformed, I continued to keep the pressure constant while I forced cooled the plastic with water. (photograph below) Repeat the process if necessary.
 If you end up with the base slightly concave, it's OK.

 Trial fit the mirror to base.
 Make sure it supports the mirror all the way around the base.